Puturbold/LPCV-NYU-CAPSTONE/README.md

 Chavdarova, T., Baqué, P., Bouquet, S., Maksai, A., Jose, C., Bagautdinov, T., ... & Fleuret, F. (2018).
 Wildtrack: A multi-camera hd dataset for dense unscripted pedestrian detection.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5030-5039).

-Kohl, P., Specker, A., Schumann, A., & Beyerer, J. (2020).
+[^3]:Kohl, P., Specker, A., Schumann, A., & Beyerer, J. (2020).
 The mta dataset for multi-target multi-camera pedestrian tracking by weighted distance aggregation.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (pp. 1042-1043).

-Kumar, S. A., Yaghoubi, E., Das, A., Harish, B. S., & Proença, H. (2020).
+[^4]:Kumar, S. A., Yaghoubi, E., Das, A., Harish, B. S., & Proença, H. (2020).
 The p-destre: A fully annotated dataset for pedestrian detection, tracking, and short/long-term re-identification from aerial devices.
 IEEE Transactions on Information Forensics and Security, 16, 1696-1708.

 Jia, X., Zhu, C., Li, M., Tang, W., & Zhou, W. (2021).
 LLVIP: A Visible-infrared Paired Dataset for Low-light Vision.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 3496-3504).

 Zhang, L., Shi, M., & Chen, Q. (2018, March).
 Crowd counting via scale-adaptive convolutional neural network.
 In 2018 IEEE Winter Conference on Applications of Computer Vision (WACV) (pp. 1113-1121).
 IEEE.

-Li, W., Zhao, R., Xiao, T., & Wang, X. (2014).
+[^7]:Li, W., Zhao, R., Xiao, T., & Wang, X. (2014).
 Deepreid: Deep filter pairing neural network for person re-identification.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 152-159).

-Yang, D., Yurtsever, E., Renganathan, V., Redmill, K. A., & Özgüner, Ü. (2021).
+[^8]:Yang, D., Yurtsever, E., Renganathan, V., Redmill, K. A., & Özgüner, Ü. (2021).
 A vision-based social distancing and critical density detection system for COVID-19.
 Sensors, 21(13), 4608.

 Yang, H., Zhou, Q., Ni, J., Li, H., & Shen, X. (2020).
 Accurate image-based pedestrian detection with privacy preservation.
 IEEE Transactions on Vehicular Technology, 69(12), 14494-14509.